-But what about the places that get blown up for six months and then aren’t cool anymore as soon as everyone decides to move onto the new shiny thing?
-A lot of those places are still great.
-Let’s not allow them to become the N64 you stashed in your drawer when Playstation came out.
-We all remember how that went – the N64’s never went away because they're still great, particularly Mario Kart.
+But what about the places that get blown up for six months, until everyone decides to move onto the next shiny new thing?
+A lot of those places are still absolutely excellent.
+Let’s not allow them to become the Gameboy Color you stashed in a drawer once the Gameboy Advance came out.
+Remember how cool the Gameboy Color was?

-With that in mind, we present The Cool List, featuring still-excellent restaurants that are no longer “hot,” but definitely still cool.
+With that in mind, we present an updated version of The Cool List, featuring still-excellent restaurants that are no longer “hot,” but definitely still cool.

 A few years ago, a bunch of new, trendy steakhouses opened in Chicago.
 GT Prime was one of those spots, and its deal was that it served steak in sliced tasting portions.
 But now it’s changed and gone full-steakhouse, serving red meat in normal cuts - which means it’s even better than it was when it opened.
 You’ll find fuzzy bar stools, animal heads on the walls, and the giant leather booths that every downtown Chicago steakhouse must have as required by law.
 If you do miss the sliced portions of steak, you can always order the “carnivore,” which has 8oz servings of filet, bison, wagyu, and venison for $235.